dylanpieper/chatalot/README.md

 chatlot synchronously processes lots of large language model chats in R using [ellmer](https://ellmer.tidyverse.org) with features such as [tooling](https://ellmer.tidyverse.org/articles/tool-calling.html) and [structured data extraction](https://ellmer.tidyverse.org/articles/structured-data.html).

-chatlot is similar to existing ellmer tools with key differences:
+chatlot is similar to existing ellmer tools:

--   ellmer's [parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) - Synchronously processes lots of chats in parallel but does not allow you to save or recover your progress
+-   ellmer's [parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) - Synchronously processes lots of chats in parallel.
+This tool is simple and fast but does not allow you to save or recover your progress.

--   ellmer's [batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes lots of chats, which can be \~50% cheaper if you are willing to wait up to 24 hours for a response (not a chatlot feature)
+-   ellmer's [batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes lots of chats.
+This tool is about 50% cheaper if you are willing to wait up to 24 hours for a response.

 ## Installation